johannesnicolaus/johannesnicolaus.github.io/README.md

 1. Run `bundle install` to install ruby dependencies.
 If you get errors, delete Gemfile.lock and try again.

     If you see file permission error like `Fetching bundler-2.6.3.gem ERROR:  While executing gem (Gem::FilePermissionError) You don't have write permissions for the /var/lib/gems/3.2.0 directory.` or `Bundler::PermissionError: There was an error while trying to write to /usr/local/bin.`

+## Admin (Sveltia CMS)

+This project includes a Sveltia CMS admin in the `admin/` folder.
+See [admin/README.md](admin/README.md) for setup and local testing instructions (personal access token or OAuth).
     Install Gems Locally (Recommended):
     ```bash
     bundle config set --local path 'vendor/bundle'